US and Russia try to lower temperature in Ukraine crisis | Politics

 Washington and its allies have repeatedly promised “severe” consequences such as biting economic sanctions — though not military action — against Russia if an invasion goes ahead.

-Blinken repeated that warning Friday before the talks.
+Blinken repeated that warning Friday.
 He said the US and its allies were committed to diplomacy, but also committed ''if that proves impossible, and Russia decides to pursue aggression against Ukraine, to a united, swift and severe response''.

 But he said he also wanted to use the opportunity to share directly with Lavrov some “concrete ideas to address some of the concerns that you have raised, as well as the deep concerns that many of us have about Russia's actions”.